null

 Hannah’s PING G425 hybrid is fitted with a Fujikura Ventus Blue shaft.

-Hannah uses a combo set of Srixon’s ZX5 and ZX7 Mk II irons.
-Both models are big on feel and workability, which are essential for a player of Hannah’s calibre.
+Hannah uses a combo set of Srixon’s ZXi5 and ZXi7 irons.
+Both models are big on feel and workability, which are essential for a player of Hannah’s calibre, and are created with Srixon’s new iForged technology.

-With a thin top line and an elegant, compact profile, Hannah’s Srixon ZX5 and ZX7 Mk II combo set complements her elite ball striking perfectly.
+Featuring a thin top line and an elegant, compact profile, Hannah’s Srixon ZXi5 and ZXi7 combo set complements her elite ball striking perfectly.

 PUTTER – SCOTTY CAMERON CIRCLE T PHANTOM X 5.5